Fatim-8/connect-Web-DB/README.md

 To-Do
 Connecting a Web Page to a Database using "XAMPP"

-Firstly.
-Install XAMPP on your computer.
+1. Install XAMPP on your computer.

-Secondly, Start the Apache and MySQL services in XAMPP.
+2. Start the Apache and MySQL services in XAMPP.

-Third, Create a new database in phpMyAdmin.
+3. Create a new database in phpMyAdmin.

-Fourthly, Create your own table in the database.
+4. Create your own table in the database.

-Fifth,  Create a web page (.php) and establish a connection to the database using PHP.
+5. Create a web page (.php) and establish a connection to the database using PHP.

+### To begin with, I created a simple model using the direction icons from the Bootstrap library.
+I customized these icons using CSS to fit my own design and vision.

+After that, I created a database called "robotcontrol" which contains a single table named "actions".
+This table has two columns - one for the "ID" and the other for "the action".
+This will help me track and log the control commands for the robot.

+For me, it was important to create this simple and organized system for controlling the robot.
+I wanted to ensure that the user interface would be easy to use and visually appealing.
+At the same time, I wanted to be able to track and log all the commands I send to the robot through the database.

 ## Now we will see how to connect the page to the database in an actual way: